gilnam74/vex-sneppet/Python-for-artists.md

     geometry.setName('MY_GEO')
 ```

-Now the script will create "MY_GEO" node only if it does not exists in the scene already.
-If the "MY_GEO" node exists GeoCreator will do nothing and it could be frustrating for the end users.
-Scripts always should inform users about program execution.
+Now the script will create "MY_GEO" node **only if this name is unique** the for current scene.
+If the "MY_GEO" node exists, `Geo Creator` will do nothing and it could be frustrating for the end users.
+You run a script and nothing happens, so you don't know what is going on!

+**Scripts always should inform users about program execution**.
 Usually, it could be print statements (seeing in Houdini Console).
-We will raise the window with the appropriate message if the "MY_GEO" node exists or has been created:
+We will **raise the window** with the appropriate message if the "MY_GEO" node exists or has been created:

 ```python
 import hou